ical4j/ical4j-user-guide/docs/getting-started.md

 by the [serializer](/serializer) library.
 This library also includes support for other conversions including [JMAP](/serializer/jmap), Atom, and a custom JSON-based format for API development ([JOTN](/serializer/jotn)).

-## iCal4j Actions
+## iCal4j Streams

-If you are implementing workflow automation as part of your iCalendar use-case, you may want to look at the actions library.
+If you are implementing workflow automation as part of your iCalendar use-case, you may want to look at the [streams](/streams) library.
 This includes a simple workflow definition language and engine for producing tasks that may be subsequently acted upon by one or more execution agents.